kirtan1232/kirtan1232/README.md

 # 💫 About Me:
-i am currently working on UI/UX Desigining.
-Sometimes on free time I do some application developing.
+I am currently focusing on UI/UX design, and during my free time I also work on application development to further enhance my skills.

 ## 🌐 Socials: